KarSiep1996/blog-app/README.md

 # blog-app
-Blog application that was made with the use of following technologies: Flask, WTForms, SQLAlchemy, Bootsrap.
+Blog application that was made with the use of following technologies: Flask, WTForms, SQLAlchemy, Bootstrap.